vdao26/Spotify-Global-Trends/README.txt

 **Fatimah Shaw**
 - Organization functions
+- Filtered the dataset

+**Christiana Crabbe
+-Modified the csv.file to fit our requirements -Created and tested the demo script

 ##Code Review Process
 All functions have been reviewed by at least one other team member: